Basic First Aid Tips For An Emergency In A Secluded AreaJun 20, 2014

 Announcer: Medical news and research from University of Utah Physicians you can use for a happier and healthier life.
 You're listening to the scope.

 Interviewer: In more rural areas sometimes to get help people have to travel a long distance.
 It could be critical that maybe you know a few things you can do until people get there.
-We're talking to Robert Vellieux, EMS director at T Todd Valley ambulance who works with the T Todd Valley medical center.
+We're talking to Robert Vellieux, EMS director at Teton Valley ambulance who works with the Teton Valley medical center.
 How are you doing today?

 Robert: Good.
 Doing good.